-To be considered for this list of the top 10 most influential nature photographers of all-time, the photographers had to have left a lasting impact either on society or on future photographers.
+To be considered for this list of the top 10 most influential nature photographers of all-time, these famous nature photographers had to have left a lasting impact either on society or on future photographers.
 Most of these photographers can be considered revolutionary in their own right as opposed to evolutionary which is the category in which the majority of photographers fall under.
 There are many photographers in recent years who have made a name for themselves in the digital era but it is too soon to know who from this era will leave a lasting historical impact on future generations.
 For illustrative purposes, I've included a selection of my own nature photography within this article.

-2. Galen Rowell– A well-rounded photojournalist with a special ability to connect with a vast audience through his writings, Rowell influenced countless photographers in multiple genres beginning with rock climbing, wilderness adventure and then eventually landscape photography in the 2nd half of his career.
+- Galen Rowell (1940 - 2002)– A well-rounded photojournalist with a special ability to connect with a vast audience through his writings, Rowell influenced countless photographers in multiple genres beginning with rock climbing, wilderness adventure and then eventually landscape photography in the 2nd half of his career.
 The list of current working photographers that have followed in his footsteps reads like a who’s who in outdoor adventure and landscape photography and number too many to list.
 He was one of the first to utilize 35mm cameras exclusively in outdoor photography and popularized the use of graduated neutral-density filters.

-8. Robert Glenn Ketchum – He is arguably the most prominent conservation photographer working today.
+- Robert Glenn Ketchum (1947 - Present)– He is arguably the most prominent conservation photographer working today.
 His photography is actively used to further environmental causes in the American political system.
 His aerial photography of Alaskan landscapes are especially stunning.

-9. John Shaw – The author of several best-selling nature photography how-to books he is often credited with helping beginning photographers to improve their photography and is still a leading figure in the workshop market today.
+- John Shaw (1944 - Present)– The author of several best-selling nature photography how-to books he is often credited with helping beginning photographers to improve their photography and is still a leading figure in the workshop market today.

-10. Arthur Morris – A sign of an influential photographer is one that is often imitated, and one would be hard-pressed to see any bird photography that doesn’t bear Morris’ influence.
+- Arthur Morris (1946 - Present)– A sign of an influential photographer is one that is often imitated, and one would be hard-pressed to see any bird photography that doesn’t bear Morris’ influence.
 He is arguably the most prolific bird photographer of all-time and runs a successful birding workshop business.

 I tried my best to remove my bias from creating this list by judging solely on resume and lasting impact on future generations of photographers.
 It is no secret that Galen Rowell was my biggest influence in photography but even if he weren’t, I would probably still rank him in a similar fashion.
 I’m also a fan of many more contemporary photographers so perhaps in ten years there might be some new names on this list that reflect the digital era.
 On the flip side, just because they are on this list doesn’t necessarily mean that I am a fan of their photography either but their accomplishments deserve to be recognized.
 With that said, I believe that valid arguments could be made for the ordering of any of the top four photographers on this list.